12 Oppn leaders write to PM Modi, demand free mass vaccination, suspension of Central Vista project | Politics

-Leaders of 12 opposition parties Wednesday wrote to Prime Minister Narendra Modi, seeking a free mass vaccination campaign against coronavirus, and a suspension of the central vista revamp project to aid the fight against the pandemic.
+Leaders of 12 opposition parties Wednesday wrote to Prime Minister Narendra Modi, seeking a free mass vaccination campaign against Covid-19, and a suspension of the Central Vista project and divert the money to aid the fight against coronavirus.

-In a joint letter to the prime minister, the opposition leaders, including some chief ministers, also demanded providing foodgrains to the needy, and giving Rs 6,000 per month to the unemployed.
+Claiming that the Covid-19 pandemic has turned into an ''apocalyptic human tragedy'' in the country, the opposition leaders, including Congress president Sonia Gandhi and some chief ministers, also demanded the Centre provide food grains to the needy, and give Rs 6,000 per month to all the jobless people.

 A large number of farmers are sitting in protest at three borders of Delhi, seeking the farm laws passed by Parliament in September last year be scrapped.

 Former chief ministers Farooq Abdullah (NC) and Akhilesh Yadav (SP) have also signed the letter, alongside Tejashwi Yadav (RJD), D Raja (CPI) and Sitaram Yechury (CPI-M).
-The leaders have said the Covid-19 pandemic has assumed unprecedented dimensions of a human catastrophe in the country, and that it was absolutely imperative for the Central government to undertake and implement these measures. ''Unfortunately, your government has either ignored or refused all these suggestions.
+The leaders have said the Covid-19 pandemic has assumed unprecedented dimensions of a human catastrophe in the country.
+They noted that they have in the past also suggested to the government the measures they believed were ''absolutely imperative'' for the Centre to implement to arrest the situation. ''Unfortunately, your government has either ignored or refused all these suggestions.
 This only compounded the situation to reach such an apocalyptic human tragedy,'' they said.
-Without going into all the ''acts of commission and omission'' by the Central government that have brought the country to such a ''tragic pass'', the opposition leaders demanded that some measures suggested by them must be undertaken on a war footing.
+Without going into all the ''acts of commission and omission'' by the Central government that have brought the country to such a ''tragic pass'', the opposition leaders demanded that the new measures suggested by them must be undertaken on a war footing.

 ''Procure vaccines centrally from all available sources - global and domestic.
 Immediately begin a free, universal mass vaccination campaign across the country.
 Invoke compulsory licensing to expand domestic vaccine production.
 Spend budgetary allocation of Rs 35,000 crores for the vaccines,'' the leaders said in their letter.